 land for an Engine House to be built, subject for a peppercorn rent'.
 The engine house is mentioned again in June 1837, where it was proposed that it should be sited 'under the Town Hall, adjoining the Cage'.
 Subsequently Deddington's fire engine was for a time accommodated under the Town Hall.
 In 1847 Risley suggests that the feoffees donate a narrow strip of land in the 'Sewer or Tewer' (presumably the current Tchure) as a site for a coal house to provide the parish with fuel.
-Again there are delays, but in 1849 Risley writes that 'Robert Franklin brought the plan and estimate for the new Parish coal house' and in February of that year, Sir Thomas Cartwright gives the parish 'a piece of ground to build a coal house on Goose Green at the bottom' - his personal land, apparently, not that belonging to the feoffees.
+Again there are delays, but in 1849 Risley writes that 'Robert Franklin brought the plan and estimate for the new Parish coal house' and in February

-See the history index, 'Rev. William Cotton Risley'.
+1 See the history index, 'Rev. William Cotton Risley'.